mahjongg2/ZON-compatible-PSG-with-SD-interface-for-ZX81plus35-ZX81/README.md

 This is a clone of the ZON soundgenerator for my ZX81 clone ZX81+35 which you can find on github as ZX81plus35.

+The .zip file contains gerber and drill files for a PCB.

 This should work on a real ZX81, if you build an adapter between the (female) edge header connector, and an edge connector for the ZX81.

 This PCB was designed but was never tested, as I went on to design a color homecomputer (RhoCoCo) and abandoned my ZX81+35 efforts, see the ZX81plus35 page.